twilio/Breakout_Arduino_Library/README.md

 ```
 curl -X POST https://wireless.twilio.com/v1/Commands \
 --data-urlencode "CommandMode=binary" \
---data-urlencode "Sim=AliceSmithSmartMeter" \
+--data-urlencode "Sim=MyNarrowbandSIM" \
 --data-urlencode "Command=SGVsbG8sIE1hY2hpbmUh==" \
 -u ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX:your_auth_token
 ```

 ### Receive Command from SIM to your web service
-To receive a Command from a SIM ('mobile-originated'), you should create or update an existing SIM instance with a CommandsCallbackUrl property, and optionally a CommandsCallbackMethod property (defaults to POST).
+To receive a Command from a SIM 'mobile-originated', you should create or update an existing SIM instance with a CommandsCallbackUrl property, and optionally a CommandsCallbackMethod property (defaults to POST).

 ## Limitations and Workarounds